daved01/insightvault/README.md

 pip install insightvault
 ```

----

 ## ⚙️ **Usage**

-Insight Vault can be used via a simple CLI interface.
+Insight Vault can be used via a simple CLI interface or as a Python library.

+### CLI

 **Adding Documents**